Vineesh-AI-DS/Exercise-07-Multiplexer-and-De-multiplexer/README.md

-Exercise-07-Multiplexer-and-De-multiplexer
+# Exercise-07-Multiplexer-and-De-multiplexer
+## AIM:
-AIM: To implement 4 X1 multiplexer and 1X4 de multiplexer using verilog and validate its outputs HARDWARE REQUIRED: – PC, Cyclone II , USB flasher SOFTWARE REQUIRED: Quartus prime
+ To implement 4 X1 multiplexer and 1X4 de multiplexer using verilog and validate its outputs HARDWARE REQUIRED: – PC, Cyclone II , USB flasher SOFTWARE REQUIRED: Quartus prime
-THEORY
+## THEORY:
 What are Multiplexer and Demultiplexer?
 In-network transmission, both the multiplexer and demultiplexer are combinational circuits.
 A multiplexer selects an input from several inputs then it is transmitted in the form of a single line.
 An alternative name of the multiplexer is MUX or data selector.
 A demultiplexer uses one input signal and generates many.
 So it is known as Demux or data distributor.